Rafael Devers Preview, Player Props: Red Sox vs. Yankees

 Rafael Devers At The Plate

-- Among qualified hitters, he ranks 49th in batting average, while his on-base percentage ranks 41st and he is 19th in slugging.
+- He ranks 47th in batting average, 41st in on base percentage, and 19th in slugging among the qualifying hitters in MLB play.

 - Devers has had an RBI in 57 games this year (42.2%), including 22 multi-RBI outings (16.3%).
 He has also driven home three or more of his team's runs in nine contests.